ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/data-replication.md

     * **Transactional Replication**: addresses full initial copies of the database and then receive updates as data changes in the same order as they occur with the publisher: transactional consistency is guaranteed.
     * **Snapshot Replication**: distributes data exactly as it appears at a specific moment in time does not monitor for updates to the data.
 Used when data change less often.
     * **Merge Replication**: Data from two or more databases is combined into a single database.
 It allows both publisher and subscriber to independently make changes to the database.
-* CAP Theorem: Data replication in distributed computing like cloud falls into the problem of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) where only two of the Consistency, Availability, or Paritition tolerance can be met simultaneously.
+* CAP Theorem: Data replication in distributed computing like cloud falls into the problem of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) where only two of the Consistency, Availability, or Partition tolerance can be met simultaneously.
 In our context Consistency (see the same data at any given point in time) and Availability (reads and writes will always succeed, may be not on the most recent data) are in trade off.

 ### Considerations